ammedmar/comch/paper/paper.md

 # Acknowledgements

-We gratefully acknowledge the support of Kathryn Hess and contributions from Djian Post and Wojciech Reise.
+We gratefully acknowledge the support of Kathryn Hess, contributions from Djian Post and Wojciech Reise, and stimulating conversations with Dennis Sullivan, Greg Brumfiel, John Morgan, Ralph Kaufmann, and Paolo Salvatore.
 Work partially supported by Innosuisse grant 32875.1 IP-ICT - 1.

 # References